cncf/wg-serverless/workflow/spec/spec.md

     "kind": {
       "type": "string",
       "enum": [
-        "DEFAULT",
+        "default",
-        "SCHEDULED"
+        "scheduled"
       ],
       "description": "Kind of start definition"
     },
     "schedule": {
-      "description": "If kind is SCHEDULED, define when the starting state is or becomes active", "$ref": "#/definitions/schedule"
+      "description": "If kind is scheduled, define when the starting state is or becomes active", "$ref": "#/definitions/schedule"
     }
   },
   "if": {
     "properties": {
       "kind": {
-        "const": "SCHEDULED"
+        "const": "scheduled"
       }
     }
   },